 Note different shape of double arced forewing pm line compared to the straighter pm line of cerisyi, directly above.

 S. ophthalmica has smoother scalloping of the fw outer margin.

-Hemaris diffinis WO, the Snowberry Clearwing or Bumblebee Moth
+Hemaris diffinis USGS, the Snowberry Clearwing or Bumblebee Moth

-Although not officially reported from Harney, this day flying moth
+This species is reported from Umatilla, and this day flying moth

 is widely distributed in Oregon.

 the Bedstraw Hawk Moth or Gallium Sphinx

 This species is not officially reported from Umatilla County, but if

 you have Gallium or Epilobium, you might have

 populations of this species, but it is doubtful.